 Where do I need these updates?

 On the flip side, if it’s only been a short time since you have refreshed your site, you may decide that you only need frequent, smaller updates to keep things in good shape.
 Is the website consistent with branding and company vision, but missing a few key elements?
 An e-commerce store needs to keep products up-to-date; a news site would need regular updates to include recent stories and trends.
 Content creators should focus on new and improved content.
 Each company will have a different area of focus.
-Figure out why you need to update your site and where these improvements are needed.
+Figure out why your website needs an update and where these improvements are needed.

 What kind of updates do I need?

-Once you have established why your website needs to be updated, you are ready to decide what kind of updating you should do.
+Once you have established why your website needs an update, you are ready to decide what kind of updating you should do.
 There are generally two broad categories for website updates.

 - Complete overhaul